Collision insurance

 Do I need collision car coverage?

 You might.
 If you have a loan or lease on your car, collision insurance is likely required as part of your financing terms.
-In this case, you’ll likely have to buy a policy that includes both comprehensive and collision coverage.
+In this case, lenders often require that you buy a policy that includes both comprehensive and collision coverage.

 If you own your vehicle outright, the choice to buy collision insurance is up to you.
 Typically, you must also buy comprehensive to have access to collision (although you can usually buy comprehensive without collision), so keep that in mind as you get auto quotes for different car insurance coverage types.